oxidane/tmuxomatic/README.md

 	1111111111111111111111111000000000000
 	1111111111111111111111111000000000000

-What I have in mind for pane `0` looks like this:

-	zzz
-	BLN
-	BLN
-	bln
-	bln

-There are two ways to do this; one uses `split` and `break`, the other uses `break` and `join`.
-We'll use the latter.
+There are only two commands left to complete this.
+And two ways to do it: one uses `split` and `break`, the other uses `break` and `join`.
+We'll use break and join, because split is shown in the second demonstration.

-First we `break` the new pane `0` into a grid, `3` panes wide by `5` panes high -- this reflects the envisioned shape above.
+So let's `break` pane `0` into a grid, `3` panes wide by `5` panes high.
 For readability, we'll make use of the optional parameter so that new panes to start at `A`.

 	flex> break 0 3x5 A